mdancho84/mdancho84.github.io/_posts/2018-10-08-python-and-r.md

 3. (R) Build the report using `RMarkdown` and the new `radix` framework for scientific reporting

-These are the same steps that were used to create the "Python + R with `reticulate`" report contained in this Machine Learning Tutorial on YouTube:
+These are the same steps that were used to create the "R + Python with `reticulate`" report contained in this Machine Learning Tutorial on YouTube:

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/YfqxICYVNtU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-<p class="date text-center">Python + R with Reticulate, YouTube Video</p>
+<p class="date text-center">R + Python with Reticulate, YouTube Video</p>

 The report built in the video looks like this: